Several different types of probiotics

 , a type of fiber, may be helpful for people with IBS with constipation.

-, is found in the Encyclopedia article about IBS
+See the Encyclopedia article about IBS

 Be aware that a number of supplements, including fish oil